 - Legal and privacy concerns

 Journalists working in any media, journalism students and journalism educators.
 We especially welcome newsroom managers who will make decisions about drone deployment and need to understand the legal implications of drone photography.

 Dates and Locations:

-Registration has closed for our first two cities:
+Registration has closed for our first three cities:

 March 17-19, University of Georgia (Athens, Georgia)

 April 21-23, Syracuse University (Syracuse, New York) June 16-18, University of Wisconsin-Madison (Madison, Wisconsin)

 The classes will run from 9 a.m. to 6:30 p.m.
 Friday and Saturday.
 9 a.m. to 3 p.m. on Sunday.
 Registration is first-come, first-served and is limited to 60 people at each location.
 Newsrooms are welcome to send teams.

 Tuition for each three-day workshop is $295.
 Once accepted, you’ll be sent a welcome letter with a link to pay online via credit card.